Destination: High style.

 13. South of France Cut with Tight Curls

 Have super coily hair?
 Use a gel to help define your coils and use an afro pick to create a fuller effect on your look.

 14. South of France Cut with Dreadlocks

-Whether you have large dreadlocks or mini dreadlocks, this look pairs well with the South of France mohawk-inspired style.
+Whether you have large dreadlocks or mini dreadlocks, these looks pair well with the South of France haircut mohawk-inspired style.